NikHoh/ar_land/README.md

 ## Usage

-Print the marker boards provided in the [data](data) folder.
+Print the marker board provided in the [data](data) folder.
 Use a calibrated printer so the markers have the correct measurement.

 Our board configurations are named after the robots of our lab (we attach the marker boards on top of them).